This One Product Is My Secret Weapon for Skin That Glows All Day Long

 Formula: Water-based with silicones

 For that dewy look, you can't go wrong with this primer from Beauty Pie.
-It works to both blur the skin and add a natural glow, and you can apply it straight onto the skin or mix it into your foundation.
+It blurs the skin and adds a natural glow, and you can apply it directly to the skin or mix it into your foundation.

 Pros